onionApps/Blog.onion/README.md

 # Blog.onion

-Host your own anonymous hidden-service darknet blog on an Android device!
+- The easiest way to host your own anonymous hidden-service darknet blog!
+- Just install the Blog.onion Android app and start blogging.

-Start your own blog with just a single tap.
-No signup required!
+- Start your own blog with just a single tap.
+No signup required.

-Your blog will be hosted as a hidden service behind the Tor anonymity network to protect your identity and IP address.
+- Your blog will be hosted as a hidden service behind the Tor anonymity network to protect your identity and IP address.

-And since your blog is hosted directly on your device (not on anyone else's server), no one can just delete your blog if they don't like what you say.
+- And since your blog is hosted directly on your device (not on anyone else's server), no one can just delete your blog if they don't like what you say.